ErikGraciosa/testPortfolio/src/blogDemoFiles/blog-post.1.md

 ### **Flash cards**

 [Anki](https://apps.ankiweb.net/) I used Anki flashcards on my desktop and phone to be able to memorize and retain Azure content.
 I would suggest making flash cards of the recap questions at the end of each module and use Anki's spaced repetition system.
-Watchout for Anki impersonators, there are some scams clones of Anki out there.
+Watchout for Anki impersonators, there are some scam clones of Anki out there.
 [Wikipedia](https://en.wikipedia.org/wiki/Anki_(software)